-The South Carolina Department of Public Safety's Office of Highway Safety and Justice Programs (OHSJP) has been designated as the State Administrative Agency (SAA) of the Justice Assistance Grant (JAG) Program for South Carolina.
-The purpose of the JAG Program is to assist state agencies and units of local government in carrying out specific programs which offer a high probability of improving the functioning of the criminal justice system.
-Special emphasis is placed on projects that advance national and state drug control priorities.
-In accordance with the JAG Program, grant funds may be awarded to state agencies and units of local government for the purposes of enforcing state and local laws that establish offenses similar to offenses established in the Controlled Substances Act (21 U.S.C.
-801 et seq.); improving the functioning of the criminal justice system; and emphasizing prevention and control of violent crime and serious offenders.
-Grants may provide for personnel, equipment, training, technical assistance, and criminal justice information systems for the more widespread apprehension, prosecution, adjudication, detention and rehabilitation of persons who violate criminal laws.
-In addition, funds are available for projects that facilitate the implementation of innovative initiatives aimed at crime and drug control.
-Eight program areas define the nature and scope of programs and projects which may be funded.
-All eight authorized program areas are eligible and are presented for the information of applicants on page nine of this document.
+The Edward Byrne Memorial Justice Assistance Grant (JAG) Program is the primary provider of federal criminal justice funding to states and units of local government.
+The South Carolina Department of Public Safety's Office of Highway Safety and Justice Programs (OHSJP) has been designated as the State Administrative Agency (SAA) of the JAG Program for the state of South Carolina.
+The purpose of the JAG Program is to support state agencies and units of local government in carrying out specific programs, which offer a high probability of improving the criminal justice system.
+JAG funds may be used to provide additional personnel, equipment, supplies, contractual support, training, technical assistance, and information systems for criminal justice purposes.
+Eight authorized federal program areas define the nature and scope of eligible programs and projects.
+The program areas are as follows: